 - p.
-Clutch: aftermarket clutch and clutch springs are allowed.
+Clutch: aftermarket clutch plates and clutch springs are allowed.
 Dry clutches are NOT allowed, unless OEM. - q.
 Miscellaneous: tail light assembly and instrument assemblies may be removed. - r.
 Updating or backdating a motorcycle is not allowed without special approval of the race director. - s.
 Overboring the engine is allowed in each class up to one-millimeter oversize, using OEM standard replacement parts.
 No updating or backdating. - t.
 Fenders: frame mounted rear fenders may be removed; swingarm mounted fenders must be in place.
 Front fenders must be in place. - u.
 Camshaft timing: degreeing of the cams by means of slotting cam sprockets or using aftermarket cam sprockets or adapters is allowed. - v.
 Exhaust: aftermarket racing exhaust systems are allowed. - w.
-Cooling fan(s) may be removed - 6.
+Cooling fan(s) may be removed - x.
+Timing belt covers may be removed per the Ducati factory recommendation. - 6.
 Clarification of possible modifications in supersport classes: - a.
 Ignition: Ignition module (black box) must remain stock. - b.
 Cam idler gear mods: Allowed as per manufacturer's service manual. - c.
 Welding crank together: Allowed - d.
 Steering head bearings: Any type allowed. - e.
 Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - f.
 Valve grind: Standard only.
 Grinding must not extend beyond the valve seat. - g.
 Engine bearings: ALLOWED, Any same year OEM. - h.
 Aftermarket pistons: NOT ALLOWED. - i.
 Aftermarket valves: NOT ALLOWED. - j.
 Aftermarket connecting rods: NOT ALLOWED. - k.
-Incomplete number of piston rings on piston: NOT ALLOWED. - I. Ignition timing: May be adjusted/modified. - m.
+Incomplete number of piston rings on piston: NOT ALLOWED.

+- I. Ignition timing: May be adjusted/modified. - m.
 Electronic shifting devices: NOT ALLOWED. - n.
 Lightweight batteries: Standard numerical designation for model.
 Four valve Ducatis may change to dry type.
 Batteries must be capable of starting the motorcycle three times in a row. - o.
 Minor relief, Chamfer as per two-stroke cylinders: manufacturer's port windows recommendation for ring clearance only. - p.
 Intake manifolds: No modification allowed. - q.
-Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine.
+Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - r.

-- r.
 All other gaskets can be replaced with aftermarket duplicates.
 For multi-layer gaskets: The entire gasket must be used. - s.
 Gas caps: Aftermarket gas caps are allowed but must use stock mounting points. - 7.
 Supersport classes will be: - a.
-600 Supersport (up to 600cc four-stroke multi-cylinder, up to 750cc four-stroke twins) - b.
+600 Supersport - I. up to 600cc four-stroke multi-cylinder - II. up to 675cc four-stroke three cylinder - III. up to 750cc four-stroke twins - b.
 650 Supersport twins (up to 650cc four-stroke twins) - c.
-750 Supersport (up to 750cc four-stroke multi-cylinder, up to 1000cc four-stroke twins) - d.
+750 Supersport - I. up to 750cc four-stroke multi-cylinder - II. up to 1000cc four-stroke twins - d.
 Open Supersport (unlimited OEM displacement) - 8.
 All turbocharged machines that are otherwise qualified to compete in supersport class events must run in the OPEN supersport class, regardless of engine displacement. - 9.
 Unless specifically allowed in Section P, no other part modifications, replacements, additions, or deletions are allowed.